Travel and mental healthTravel health advice for travellers and health professionals

 A mental health condition does not in itself increase the likelihood of acquiring a food and water-borne illness, but behavioural factors may increase risk of exposure.
 For example, a traveller experiencing a depressive episode may find it hard to follow safe food and water advice or ensure effective personal hygiene.

 After travelTravellers who experience an exacerbation or re-emergence of a pre-existing condition should get medical help immediately on their return to the UK, ideally with their usual care providers.
 If available, details of any treatment and medication given abroad are helpful for health professional supporting returning travellers.

 - Bipolar UK: Travel Insurance & Travelling abroad

 - Civil Aviation Authority: Psychiatric conditions - Information for Health Professionals on assessing fitness to fly

-- Foreign and Commonwealth Office: Mental health and travelling abroad
+- Foreign, Commonwealth & Development Office: Mental health and travelling abroad

-- Foreign and Commonwealth Office: “Mind how you go” when travelling abroad
+- Foreign, Commonwealth & Development Office: “Mind how you go” when travelling abroad

 - Healthline: Why Traveling Isn't Going to Cure Your Depression

 - International Association for Medical Assistance to Travelers: Travel and Depression